-At HMP Addiewell we have designed our Purposeful Activity offer to create a learning environment that supports our resident’s personal growth in response to their identified needs.
-Our aim is to provide our residents with the skills, knowledge and qualifications to enable them to reintegrate into their community successfully upon liberation.
-The hope is that all of the residents currently residing within Addiewell will re-enter society, therefore we strive to prepare them for a positive destination whether that be full time employment or further education which will significantly reduce their chances of re-offending.
+At HMP Addiewell we have designed our Purposeful Activity offer to create a learning environment that supports our prisoner's personal growth in response to their identified needs.
+Our aim is to provide our prisoners with the skills, knowledge and qualifications to enable them to reintegrate into their community successfully upon liberation.
+The hope is that all of the prisoners currently residing within Addiewell will re-enter society, therefore we strive to prepare them for a positive destination whether that be full time employment or further education which will significantly reduce their chances of re-offending.

-Addiewell offers 40 hours of purposeful activity per resident, per week and is divided into three main areas:
+Addiewell offers 40 hours of purposeful activity per prisoner, per week and is divided into three main areas:

 - Learning and Skills